 - The use of dental specialties instrumentation

 In addition to the core Dental Assistant training, Ross Medical Education Center goes a step above and provides instruction in networking techniques, tools to write a professional resume, and interview strategies.

 Dental Assistant Externships

-Ross Medical Education Center requires students to complete a practical externship in order to graduate.
-The externship is crucial to the learning experience for every Ross student, giving them a chance to apply what they have learned in the classroom to a real world setting.
+Ross Medical Education Center requires diploma/certificate program students to complete a practical externship in order to graduate.
+The externship is crucial to the learning experience for every Ross student, giving them a chance to apply what they have been given instruction on in the classroom to a real world setting.

 The externship also provides employers an opportunity to assess students’ skills prior to hiring entry-level allied health professionals.